 God will take care of the timetable – our job is to be found faithfully working, whenever the end might come.
 Correct predictions don’t count for anything on the day of judgment – only faithfulness will be rewarded.

 Nevertheless, some people seem anxious for the end to come.
 They would do well to heed the words of Isaiah:

 Woe to those…who say, “Let God hurry, let him hasten his work so we may see it.
 Let it approach, let the plan of the Holy One of Israel come, so we may know it.”… Woe to those who are wise in their own eyes and clever in their own sight.
 (Isaiah 5:18-21)

-It is interesting that the prophecy speculators often mix nationalism in with their prophecies.
+Prophecy speculators often mix nationalism in with their prophecies.
 They are interested in the welfare of America specifically, as if Americans are in greater need of repentance than the Chinese are.
 They want national repentance so that God will “heal this land” and they can live in peace and safety.
 Many of them assume that if America obeys God, then we will reap the blessings God promised to ancient Israel.

 For the ancient nation of Israel, under a special covenant, God promised that if the nation was obedient, he would prevent the natural disasters that normally fall upon both the wicked and the righteous.
 He did not give that guarantee to other nations, nor did he say that other nations could elect themselves to a position of most-favored nation in his sight.
-Modern nations cannot claim as promises the blessings God offered specifically to Israel in a special covenant that is now obsolete.
+Modern nations cannot claim as promises the blessings God offered to Israel in a special covenant that is now obsolete.